BMILAB/stAPAminer/doc/PAextract/README.md

 ## Apply 1000bp to the 3utr extension, and classify the PA sites located in it as 3utrPA sites
 scPACds <- ext3UTRPACds(scPACds, ext3UTRlen = 1000)
 ```

+## Validation of poly(A) sites and identification of poly(A) signals

+Please refer to [/doc/ValidataPAS.R](https://github.com/BMILAB/stAPAminer/blob/main/doc/ValidataPAS.R) for details.
+This script shows the code for plotting some figures in the manuscript.